-For strong acids and bases, since there is complete dissociation, the [H+] and [OH–] are substituted into the equations for pH and pOH.
-For weak acids and bases, incomplete dissociation is achieved because of the reversible nature of the reaction.
-For example, the dissociation of the weak base ammonia is described by the reaction below.
+Strong acids and bases show complete dissociation, and therefore the [H+] and [OH–] ions are substituted into the equations for pH and pOH.
+Weak acids and bases show incomplete dissociation because of the reversible nature of the reaction.
+For example, the dissociation of the weak base ammonia is described by the reaction below:

 NH3 + H2O ⇔ NH4+ + OH–

-This means that not all of the NH3 molecules convert to the hydroxide ion so the concentration of the hydroxide cannot be assumed equal to the concentration of the base.
-To get the hydroxide ion concentration, the equilibrium constant for the reaction needs to be accounted for.
-The following equations should be considered in the calculation.
+Thus, not all of the NH3 molecules are converted to the hydroxide ion.
+Therefore, the concentration of the hydroxide cannot be assumed equal to the concentration of the base.
+To obtain the hydroxide ion concentration, the equilibrium constant for the reaction can be calculated.

 Strong acid problem

 What are the pH and pOH of a 0.15 M HNO3 at 25.0°C (77.0°F)?